Modified Two-Slit Experiments and Complementarity: Introduction

-The complementarity principle is at the heart of quantum mechanics, and its violation will be deeply disturbing to its established understanding.
-As expected, there has been skepticism towards Afshar's experiment, and a heated debate is currently going on \cite{kastner, srinivasan, drezet, steuernagel, ohara}.
-However, none of the criticisms has been satisfactorily able to point out any flaw in Afshar's interpretation of the experiment.
-Most agree that if the introduction of wires has no effect on the intensity, it shows that interference exists.
-And everybody seems to agree that detecting a photon at (say) $D_A$ means that it came from slit $A$.
-Most have fallen back to a more formal interpretation of Bohr's principle, namely that the wave and particle nature cannot be seen in the same experiment, for the same photons.
-They argue that Afshar has to do not one, but two experiments to prove his point - one without the wires, one with the wires.
-Some argue that Afshar already assumes the existence of fringes, and that his argument is circular.
+Many authors have have fallen back to a more formal interpretation of Bohr's principle, namely that the wave and particle nature cannot be seen in the same experiment, for the same photons.
+They argue that authors have to do not one, but two experiments to prove their point - one without the wires, one with the wires.
+Some argue that the existence of fringes has already been assumed, and that the argument of the experiment is circular.
 However, a reader who respects empirical facts, doesn't see it as two experiments if putting in the wires is not changing the results.
-One would say, the interference is out there in the middle, and one check it out that the photons are not passing through certain regions, the dark fringes.
+One would say, the interference is out there in the middle, and one can check out that the photons are not passing through certain regions, the dark fringes.

 Let us understand what is happening in the experiment slightly better by simplifying the experiment.
 One might argue that a two-slit experiment is the simplest experiment one can imagine.
 But this experiment still has a large number of degrees of freedom, and the Hilbert space is big.
 We will show in the following that the simplest interference (thought) experiment can be just carried out using a spin-1/2 particle.